Behodler/BehodlerUI/README.md

 # Proxy-Swap-Upgrade

+### Prerequisite understanding

+Should have a basic knowledge of Behodler, Limbo and the need for CliffFace proxies (see appropriate docs)

 ## Motivation for branch

 The swap branch was created prior to Limbo and the proxy infrastructure.
 We need a new swap page that seamlessly detects if an input or output token in a swap is linked to a proxy and to orchestrate the swap through the proxy.